Axonius Hires Cylance Vet to Lead Channel Efforts

 “As a leading security solutions integrator, Optiv is committed to helping our clients plan, build, and run holistic and successful outcome-based cybersecurity programs,” Optiv CTO Todd Weber said.
 “Getting a credible inventory of all assets, both on network and in the cloud, understanding security solution coverage gaps, and validating and enforcing security policies plays critical roles in securing the enterprise.
 We’re excited to work with Axonius to help customers optimize their existing security investments while ensuring security policy adherence.”

-Related Links: CHANNELNOMICS: Axonius Builds Executive Team, Channel
+CHANNELNOMICS: Axonius Builds Executive Team, Channel